honza-kasik/AndroidApplication/README.md

 In its final state, application can be useful for little children, practicing their knowledge about Europe, or for persons with mental disabilities.

+Whole text of my thesis can be found at [theses.cz](http://theses.cz/id/itp4qu/bakalarska-prace.pdf?info=1) (in Czech).

 ## Current state

 Since I was in a rush I did not acknowledge autorship properly to authors whose media, licensed under Creative Commons, I used in this application.
 Because of this, they are not availeble for now and when I will have time, I surely add them.
 IN A CORRECT WAY.